Trust-Machines-Archive/stacks-dev-guide/guide.md

   included in a block.

 *In PoX*
+*Proof of transfer* extends *Proof of burn* by instead of burning tokens to candidate, miners transfer tokens to addresses of STX holders who participate in stacking.
+The remainder of the sortition process remains the same as in PoB.

 ## What is a tenure?
 A tenure is the period during which an elected leader propagates transaction data.